redwolf1996/thinphp/README.md

 # thinphp
-a php framework which is more than thinkphp
+a php framework which is more than think